 Weakness, fatigue, and hyperpigmentation (generalized tanning or focal black spots involving skin and mucous membranes) are typical.

-Low serum Na, high serum K, and high BUN occur.
+Low serum sodium, high serum potassium, and high BUN (blood urea nitrogen) occur.

-Usually, serum ACTH is high and cortisol levels are low.
+Usually, plasma ACTH is high and serum cortisol levels are low.

 Replacement doses of hydrocortisone and fludrocortisone are given; doses should be increased during intercurrent illness.